One way to keep growing as a human being and to feel connected to the UFP community is by joining a Covenant Group.

 A Covenant Group FAQ

 What kind of commitment must I make if I join?

 Each group meets every month for 2 hours.
-New groups form in January and decide together whether they will meet through the summer or take a break and resume in September.
+New groups form in the fall, meet through the church year, and have the option of continuing through the summer.
 If you join, we ask you to make regular attendance a commitment for a year.
-Each January, you have the option to join a new group or to opt out.
+Each fall, you have the option to join a new group or to opt out.

 What is ‘check-in’ all about?